bcblevins/DateStamp/README.md

 These tools are restricted by URL to the record-keeping software used by Companion Animal Hospital.

-1. Communication Highlighting: searches the active page for communication records and injects styling to highlight them based on their status.
+1. **Communication Highlighting**: searches the active page for communication records and injects styling to highlight them based on their status.
 Records with "PENDING" at the beginning are highlighted blue, and "UPDATED" are highlighted in yellow.
-2. "In Progress" Stamp: finds the user's initials on the page and creates a stamp of "'initials' in progress" and adds it to the beginning of the active text field if one isn't already there.
+2. **"In Progress" Stamp**: finds the user's initials on the page and creates a stamp of "'initials' in progress" and adds it to the beginning of the active text field if one isn't already there.
 If an "in progress" stamp is already present, selecting this option will remove it.
+3. **Macros** (in development): chain togther Date Stamp functions and insert custom text.